yushasama/koishiteru/public/comp/writeups_md/dynamic_programming_subset_sums.md

 * **Numeric Transforms (FFT / NTT)**
 * **SOS DP**

-(I’ll cover up to MITM later — the rest are 2000+ Elo tricks and I’m not that good yet.)
+(I’ll cover up to MITM later, the rest are 2000+ Elo tricks and I’m not that good yet.)

 ---